PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Introduction

-To address these limitations, we propose a novel two-stage LLM-based modeling framework for trip generation, named \textbf{Persona-Enriched Multi-Agent Negotiation for Travel (PEMANT)}, which bridges individual cognitive modeling with collective negotiation.
-Our approach operates in two phases.
+To address these limitations, we propose \textbf{Persona-Enriched Multi-Agent Negotiation for household Decision-Making (PEMAND)}, a novel two-stage LLM-based framework that bridges theory-grounded cognitive modeling with collective household negotiation.
+Our approach simulates household decisions by assigning each LLM agent the role of a household member (e.g., mother, father, child) and guiding the decision process through two phases.
 First, we synthesize factually-grounded personas using a heuristic anchoring mechanism \cite{tversky1974judgment} to ensure agents reflect specific sociodemographic distributions rather than generic stereotypes.
-Specifically, we extend the Chain-of-Planned-Behavior (CoPB) framework \cite{Shao2024} to a Household-Aware CoPB (HA-CoPB) formulation.
-In this adaptation, "Subjective Norms" are redefined as concrete dependencies on shared household resources (e.g., vehicle availability) and intra-household obligations.
-In the second stage, these agents engage in a structured negotiation protocol to resolve conflicting mobility needs and converge on a realistic, consensus-based household trip count.
-This process consists of two phases: (1) a parallel proposal phase that captures heterogeneity in individual travel intentions, and (2) a consensus refinement phase that models intra-household interactions and collective decision-making.
-In addition, we introduce a persona-alignment control mechanism to ensure that each LLM agent consistently adheres to its assigned HA-CoPB.
+Specifically, we extend the Chain-of-Planned-Behavior (CoPB) framework \cite{Shao2024} into a Household-Aware CoPB (HA-CoPB) formulation grounded in the Theory of Planned Behavior (TPB) \cite{ajzen1991theory}, a well-established framework for modeling human decision-making.
+HA-CoPB adapts TPB components to the household setting by representing Perceived Behavioral Control (PBC) as shared resource constraints, such as vehicle availability, and Subjective Norms (SN) as concrete intra-household dependencies.
+To improve persona reliability, we further introduce an Alignment via Refinement (AvR) pattern \cite{madaan2023self}, where a review agent critiques the generated reasoning against historical priors \cite{tversky1974judgment} and household constraints, prompting the primary agent to iteratively revise its behavioral profile.
+In the second stage, these agents engage in a structured negotiation protocol to resolve conflicting needs and converge on a realistic, consensus-based household decision.
+This process consists of two phases: (1) a parallel proposal phase that captures heterogeneity in individual intentions, and (2) a consensus refinement phase that models intra-household interaction and collective decision-making.
+We further introduce an alignment control mechanism consisting of a human-calibrated LLM-judge moderator, persona supervised fine-tuning (SFT), and negotiation reinforcement self-training (ReST).
+This mechanism encourages each agent to adhere to its assigned HA-CoPB, interact validly with other household agents, and produce decisions that better align with observed real-world behavior.

-Through empirical evaluation on both national and regional-scale household travel survey datasets, we compared PEMANT against a suite of state-of-the-art baseline models and demonstrate that it consistently outperforms all baselines across datasets.
+Through evaluations from two distinct domains, including trip planning and relocation decisions, using national and regional scale survey datasets, we compare PEMAND with a suite of state-of-the-art baselines and show that PEMAND consistently achieves superior performance across datasets.

-Our main contribution includes: \begin{itemize} \item We introduce a two-stage LLM-based framework that explicitly models the cognitive processes in human travel decision-making and captures household-level interactions for collective trip planning, achieving consistent improvements in predictive performance across various real-world datasets.